What do Anobiid Powderpost Beetles look like?

 What are the signs of Anobiid Powderpost Beetles?

 Anobiid powder post beetles attack both hard and soft wood but prefer damp wood.
 They create numerous small holes in flooring, paneling, and furniture among other wood products and materials.
 Evidence of an infestation may include a fine, powder-like sawdust where these pests have been creating holes.

-What Damage do Anobiid Powderpost Beetle cause?
+What Damage do Anobiid Powderpost Beetles cause?

 They will damage wood, beams, joists, and structural components and can create extensive problems for homeowners.
 Evidence of an infestation may include fine, powder-like sawdust where these pests have been creating. the prefer moist wood

-How do you prevent Anobiid Powderpost Beetle?
+How do you prevent Anobiid Powderpost Beetles?

 Here are tips to prevent Anobiid Powderpost Beetles from entering your home: